Braeger Chevy helped make these videos

 If you are having problems with the transmission in your F-150, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb1999 Ford F-150 XLT 4.6L V8 Extended Cab Pickup (4 Door)
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb1999 Ford F-150 XLT 4.6L V8 Extended Cab Pickup (4 Door)